salu133445/bmusegan/analysis/README.md

 Code is provided as a Jupyter notebook, see `plot_metric_curves.ipynb`.

-### Merge evaluation files produced along the training process into one file
+*To merge evaluation files produced along the training process into one file:*

 1. Set variable `EXP_NAMES` in `merge_eval_files.py` to proper value.
 2. Run